 You’re cheering her on during tummy time, camera in hand, waiting for her to complete that first roll.
 But what happens next?
 Is it safe for your baby to be flipping in her sleep like a little acrobat?
-Be prepared with everything you need to know about side and stomach sleeping.
+Be prepared with everything you need to know about when your baby wants to sleep on their side.

 In This Article

 At 4 to 6 months old, putting your baby to sleep will hit an exciting new milestone: that first roll.
 Chances are, she’ll want to practice her new skills at bedtime and naptime, which can make settling more difficult, which can impact your baby’s sleep routine.
-And once your baby does nod off, you may find her sleeping on her tummy.
+And once they do nod off, you may find baby stomach sleeping .

 Baby Sleeping On Side - Is it normal?